| American Journal of Chinese Medicine,

 various C. sinensis crude extracts on cell-mediated immune

+responses.
 Natural killer (NK) cells are large granular

 lymphocytes.
 They recognize and lyse tumor cells and virally